Earl Boykins

+Earl Antoine Boykins (born June 2, 1976) is an American basketball coach and former professional player who is an assistant coach for the USC Trojans men's team.
+He played thirteen seasons in the National Basketball Association (NBA) for the New Jersey Nets, Cleveland Cavaliers, Orlando Magic, Los Angeles Clippers, Golden State Warriors, Denver Nuggets, Milwaukee Bucks, Charlotte Bobcats, Washington Wizards and Houston Rockets.
+Standing at 5 ft 5 in in height, Boykins is the second-shortest player in NBA history behind Muggsy Bogues.
+He also played in the Continental Basketball Association (CBA) and overseas in Italy.

+Boykins started his coaching career as the head coach for the Douglas County High School boys varsity basketball team from 2013 to 2019.
+He was an assistant coach for the UTEP Miners from 2021 to 2025.
+Boykins joined USC in 2025.

 Early life

 Boykins was born in Cleveland, Ohio in 1976.
 As a child his 5' 8" father, Willie Williams, would sneak Boykins into a gym in his gym bag.
 Boykins grew up playing in recreational leagues with his father and other grown men.
 Boykins played high school basketball at Cleveland Central Catholic High School where he averaged 24.6 points per game and led the school to a 23–2 record as a senior.
 In 2015, The Plain Dealer ranked him the best Cleveland-area high school basketball player of the 1990s.
 Eastern Michigan and Iowa were the only two Division I basketball programs to offer Boykins an athletic scholarship, though Iowa later withdrew its offer.

-College
+College career

 Boykins played college basketball at Eastern Michigan University from 1994 to 1998.
 Eastern Michigan won the MAC tournament in 1996 and 1998.
 He earned All-Mid-American Conference first-team honors in his junior and senior year.
 Also, during his senior season, Boykins was second in the NCAA Men's Division I Basketball Championship in scoring, with an average of 26.8 points per game.
 He holds the career record for total assists (624) at Eastern Michigan University.
 In his last game he scored 18 points in a losing effort to Michigan State.
 On February 27, 2011, Boykins' No. 11 jersey was retired and raised to the rafters in a ceremony at Eastern Michigan University's Convocation Center.